dwu359/ml-portfolio-optimization/README.md

 We chose K-means particularly because it is simple and fast, and we did not feel the need to obtain probabilities from a soft clustering model like GMM.
-We plan to use K-means primarily to analyse stock similarity, facilitating the selection of stocks across various clusters to enhance portfolio diversification.
+We plan to use K-means primarily to analyze stock similarity, facilitating the selection of stocks across various clusters to enhance portfolio diversification.
 Some challenges that using a clustering algorithm like K-means poses for this, however, is determining a proper distance function that accurately identifies similarities between stocks.

 We chose to implement DBSCAN for our other unsupervised learning method.
 We chose DBSCAN particularly because it is density-based and we don’t need to specify the number of clusters beforehand.
-We plan to use DBSCAN to also analyse stock similarity and compare it to the performance of K-means.
+We plan to use DBSCAN to also analyze stock similarity and compare it to the performance of K-means.
 Like K-means, we also need to determine a proper distance function, but we also have to choose an optimal epsilon radius and minimum points per cluster.

 We primarily utilized sklearn to train our K-means, PCA and DBSCAN models and for performance metrics for clustering, and we also utilized pandas and numpy for general data manipulation.